Freehold High School: Culinary Arts Academy

 The Culinary Arts Academy is a four-year program of study that consists of a wide range of courses, training, experiences, and activities in culinary, hospitality management, and food science.
 Traditionally, all of the academy's graduates continue their education completing an associate, bachelor, or master level degree in the culinary field.
 The traditional course work is enhanced by relevant action research projects with the opportunity for "hands on" professional skill development through all operational phases of a fully licensed restaurant, the Five Star Café, a 100-seat restaurant located within Freehold High School.
 College degree or placement credit, in the culinary content area, may be earned through high school course work tied to an articulation agreement with the Culinary Institute of America.
 Students are prepared and have the opportunity to take safety and sanitation certification tests that are nationally recognized by the National Restaurant Association's ServSafe.
 Career portfolios are developed and serve as a means for career placement opportunities and college articulation credits.
 Career exploration and leadership activities include community service learning projects and professional skill competitions.
 Students maintain active membership in the nationally recognized [(Skills USA Club and National Technical Honor Society)].

 Graduating students annually receive over $250,000 in scholarships and articulation awards.
-Many graduates of the academy attend the Culinary Institute of America in Hyde Park, NY and Johnson and Wales University in Providence, RI and Miami, FL.
+Many graduates of the academy attend the Culinary Institute of America in Hyde Park, New York, and Johnson and Wales University in Providence, Rhode Island, and Miami, Florida.
 Facilities of the Academy feature the 100-seat dining room, state-of-the-art commercial kitchen, bakery, and lecture room.
-On March 14, 2007 the Culinary Arts Academy hosted Governor of New Jersey Jon Corzine and members of the New Jersey State Legislature.
+On March 14, 2007, the Culinary Arts Academy hosted Governor of New Jersey Jon Corzine and members of the New Jersey State Legislature.

 Administration

-The school's principal is Dr. Lavetta Ross.
-Her core administration team includes two assistant principals.
+The school's principal is James H. Brown Jr. His core administration team includes three assistant principals.